Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST suppliers-upsert

-Update a supplier record if the provided reference (or the email) does match one of the supplier references in your account, otherwise create a new supplier record with the provided reference (or with a random one if no reference is provided).
+It updates a supplier record if the provided reference (or the email) does match one of the supplier references in your account, otherwise it creates a new supplier record with the provided reference (or with a random one if no reference is provided).
 Note that for this endpoint, the email of the supplier can also be used as a primary key for the upsert.

 ```shell
 curl --location 'https://api.ezus.app/suppliers-upsert' \